mcfrojd/persist_custom_settings_venusos/README.md

 ./setup.sh
 ```

+### What will this scrip do?

+1. Change the hostname.
+(If you dont edit the files the hostname will be set to "doris-venusos")
+   1. You need to edit the files "hostname" & "hosts" to your liking
+   2. You need to change the variable "HOSTNAME" in setup.sh to your linking

 ### Things to check / improve

-1. on next firmware update, check if the file authorized_keys is still there or if this needs to be added to this script
-2. on next firmware update, verify that this script works.
+1. on next firmware update, verify that this script works.